 ///

-/// Whereas [`SpanData`] is 16 bytes, which is a bit too big to stick everywhere, `Span`
+/// [`SpanData`] is 16 bytes, which is too big to stick everywhere. `Span` only

-/// context.
-The vast majority (99.9%+) of `SpanData` instances will fit within
+/// vast majority (99.9%+) of `SpanData` instances can be made to fit within

-/// those 8 bytes; any `SpanData` whose fields don't fit into a `Span` are
+/// those 8 bytes.
+Any `SpanData` whose fields don't fit into a `Span` are

 /// stored in a separate interner table, and the `Span` will index into that